 COURSE DESCRIPTION: Introduction to communication; Active listening; Effective speaking; Reading; Technical writing.

-COURSE OUTCOMES: After successful completion of the course, students will be able to:
+After successful completion of this course, the students will be able to:

 CO1.
 Analyze the modes and techniques of listening, speaking, reading, writing and apply appropriately to communicate effectively with the engineering community and society.